mongabay/mongabay-conservationviz/readme.md

 ### Data update: Changing strategy and related data sources
 * The app parses a strategy key from the URL, e.g. `https://mongabay.github.io/mongabay-conservationviz/?fsc`
-* Current strategies are keyed as `?fsc` for Forest Certification and `?pes` for Payments for Ecosystem Services
-* This key is used to switch to the correct sub-directory in `data/`, e.g. `data/pes`
+* This key is used to switch to the correct data sub-directory in `data/`, e.g. `data/pes`, and to pull content from `config.js`
-* If the URL is missing a valid strategy param, then the app defaults to whatever data is at the top level of `data/`
+* If the URL is missing a valid strategy param, then the app defaults to whatever data is at the top level of `data/` (currently FSC)
-* iframe `src` needs to include a valid strategy to work.
-If not, it will default to FSC
-* also important to update the `strategies[]` variable in `index.js`, `fullscreen\index.html` to include the new key
 * a more detailed explanation follows

 ### Detailed steps for a data update/new strategy